remytuyeras/ilm/README.md

 **Intuitionistic Language Models (ILM)** is a research-driven toolkit for developing language models with hierarchical tokenization.
 This approach structures tokens across multiple levels, enabling the representation of both local and global linguistic patterns without relying on a fixed alphabet.
 The repository currently provides a hierarchical tokenizer as a foundation for future developments.
 In subsequent releases, ILM aims to extend this work by introducing tools for training, evaluating, and deploying language models that leverage structured token representations.

 A key motivation behind this approach is the observation that the English language contains approximately $N = 250,000$ words.
-In principle, each word can be encoded as a sequence of $\lceil \log_2(N) \rceil = 18$ bits.
+In principle, each word can be encoded as a sequence of $$\lceil \log_2(N) \rceil = 18$$ bits.
 Notably, since $18 = 3 \cdot 6$, it is possible to structure words as sequences of three syllables, where each syllable is drawn from a set of $2^6 = 64$ possible symbols.

-This is in contrast to widely used tokenization methods such as *tiktoken*, which rely on much larger vocabularies, sometimes exceeding 50,000 tokens.
+This is in contrast to widely used tokenization methods, which rely on much larger vocabularies, sometimes exceeding $50000$ tokens.
 The choice of a limited, structured alphabet offers a more compact and compositional representation of language, reducing reliance on memorized tokens and fostering a systematic approach to language modeling.

 #### Biology as an inpiration